gaugefreedom/intelexta/docs/PROJECT_CONTEXT.md

             ▪ In runs: kind TEXT NOT NULL DEFAULT 'exact', sampler_json TEXT ▪ In checkpoints: semantic_digest TEXT
-            ▪ In receipts: match_kind TEXT, epsilon REAL
+            ▪ In receipts: match_kind TEXT, epsilon REAL 1.1 Task: integrate a dedicated Rust migration crate like rusqlite_migrations or refinery.
+This automates schema changes, ensures they are applied consistently and in the correct order, and makes the database setup far more robust and maintainable
     2. Task: Implement Secure Key Storage
         ◦ File: src-tauri/Cargo.toml
         ◦ Action: Add the keyring crate.